Mailersend logo

 Which is more popular, Mailersend or Postmark?

-On the Knock platform, Mailersend handled <1M messages from December 12th to March 12th compared to 25M–100M for Postmark.
-Mailersend is currently seeing declining volume, while Postmark volume has remained stable.
+On the Knock platform, Mailersend handled <1M messages from January 1st to March 31st compared to 25M–100M for Postmark.
+Mailersend is currently trending upward in adoption, while Postmark volume has remained stable.

 Can I use both Mailersend and Postmark together?